My 100-year-old house had knob and tube wiring.

 And this.

-With reproductive outlets like below.
+The original light switches were replaced with reproductive outlets like the one shown below.
 Because people have been asking, here is a link to the vintage reproduction switch and for the vintage switch plate covers.

 Is K&T wiring aluminum?

-No. It is copper.
+No. It is copper wire.
 Aluminum wiring was used more during the 1960's & '70's.
 However, aluminum and copper should still not be spliced together.

 This is the question I have received from so many of my readers.
 I have decided to share this information with you.